-To give you another example, the way StudioPress Sites handles this is partnering with Sucuri for continuous malware monitoring, scanning, and remediation.
-If malware is found, we take the responsibility of removing it so you don’t have to worry about it.
+Many WordPress hosting providers partner with Sucuri for continuous malware monitoring, scanning, and remediation.
+If malware is found, the host (via Sucuri) takes the responsibility of removing it so you don’t have to worry about it.

-Additionally, we also scan for advanced threats, including conditional malware and the latest cyber intrusions.
-This is all included as part of your plan.
-And that’s how it should be.
+Additionally, most hosts (any one worth using, that is) also scan for advanced threats, including conditional malware and the latest cyber intrusions.
+This should all be included as part of your hosting plan.

 Adequate website security shouldn’t be an add-on that you pay more for, or something you have to completely rely on third parties for.
 Strong security should be a standard part of any web hosting package, so make sure you have it.

 I’d like you to pick one of the following actions.
 You can either …

 Create a recurring calendar or to-do list item that reminds you to check every other week for WordPress, plugin, or theme updates.

 This way, you’ll never go more than two weeks without checking, if for some reason you don’t happen to log in to your WordPress dashboard and/or miss the alerts in there.

 Now, if your hosting provider has automatic updates for WordPress and even your theme and certain plugins, you may not need to do this.
 Just make sure the automatic updates are turned on.
 Then you can choose option #2 …